 We speak with James Byrne, Chief Technical Officer of Digivault, to gain a better understanding of the different custody solutions available and how they work to protect digital assets.

 Digivault Limited is registered by the Financial Conduct Authority under registration number 927958.

 You can confirm our registration on the FCA's website Registered Cryptoasset Firms (fca.org.uk)

 All rights reserved.

-Digivault's Secure by Design mantra is cemented by internationally recognised standards and accreditatio.
-Digivault is Cyber Essential Plus accredited and undergoing ISO27001 Information Security Management assessment.
+Digivault's Secure by Design mantra is cemented by internationally recognised standards and accreditation.
+Digivault is Cyber Essential Plus accredited and ISO27001 certified.